qmi03/hpc-mpi-rma-report/src/contents/c1/motivation.typ

 algorithm.
 However, they have ignored a large number of existing barrier algorithms that have been designed for similar programming models.

-Hence, the goal of this thesis is to research and develop distributed barrier synchronization algorithms using the hybrid programming model.